 Consider a retiree that made only qualified deferrals for her entire career, and through accumulation and growth, has amassed quite a large tax-deferred account.
-She is now retired and 70.5 years old and must take Required Minimum Distributions (RMD’s) from her account.
+She is now retired and 72 years old and must take Required Minimum Distributions (RMDs) from her account.
 Due to the size of the distributions, this individual is pushed into a higher tax bracket in retirement than she ever faced during her working years.
 This is a situation where too much tax deferral has created a bit of an income tax problem.

 Determining the right amount of income to defer vs. how much to accelerate requires a delicate balance.
 We don’t want to defer so much that it creates the situation above, but we also don’t want to accelerate too much income that it unnecessarily throws us into higher tax brackets today.
-And although we can’t forecast with certainty what tax rates will be down the road, using forecasts for future wealth and some straightforward assumptions about future income and spending, we are able to make approximations for what a person’s tax rates may look like in retirement.
+And although we can’t forecast with certainty what tax rates will be down the road, using forecasts for future wealth and some straightforward assumptions about future income and spending, we can make approximations for what a person’s tax rates may look like in retirement.

 Here are a few strategies that we may recommend to clients when income needs to be shifted:

 - Roth Conversions – the process of shifting money from a traditional IRA into a Roth IRA if we think tax rates will be higher in retirement and we want to lower future taxable income (and have the cash to pay taxes on conversion).

 - Take “Unrequired Distributions” from an IRA – if we want to avoid a tax-deferred account becoming too large thus pushing a retiree into a higher tax bracket at RMD age, we may advise taking distributions before they are required.